Grand Lodge of British Freemasons in Germany: The Rose of Minden Lodge Number 918

 In 2010 under the UK's "Strategic Defence and Security Review," (SDR) the deployment of British forces in Germany was announced to be ended by 2020 and the withdrawal of 20,000 service personnel started to take place.
 Late in 2019 it was announced that a small contingent would remain in Germany to act as a forward base in support of UK's role within NATO.
 The personnel will remain located at the 45-square mile (117-square kilometer) Sennelager Training Area near Paderborn which provides extensive live firing and training facilities.
 Mönchengladbach will keep Ayrshire Barracks which can store approximately 2000 vehicles.
 The Wulfen Munitions Storage Facility will remain open for the storage of operational ammunition.
 Finally, an Engineer unit equipped with M3, self-propelled amphibious bridging vehicles will remain co-located with German troops supporting the NATO infrastructure in Minden.

-The natural catchment area for new members for the Lodge was traditionally the military units that were stationed in the surrounding areas of Herford, Minden, Bad Oeynhausen & Bielefeld.
+The natural catchment area for new members for the Lodge was traditionally the military units that were stationed in the surrounding areas of Herford, Minden, Bad Oeynhausen and Bielefeld.
 This had a dramatic effect on membership with the changes announced in the 2010 SDR.
 However, as British forces have been located in Germany for 75 years it naturally followed that a number of those decided to stay after their military service and according to the German Statistics Office "Destatis" the number of British ex-patriots living in North Rhine-Westphalen in 2017 was 25,125.

 With Freemasonry in Germany growing steadily in numbers and becoming ever more popular since the second world war, it was noted that as well as a number of expats joining, German and other European nationals were also applying for membership.
-This unusual & unexpected turn in events was found to be the increased interest in conducting masonic emulation & ceremonies in the English language rather than that of their own.
+This unusual and unexpected turn in events was found to be the increased interest in conducting masonic emulation and ceremonies in the English language rather than that of their own.
 This large number of expats and other nationals has enabled the Lodge and similar Lodges to survive the recent troop withdrawal.